yacoin/yacoin/doc/README_ubuntu.txt

 tested versions of libraries YACoin needs to run properly.
 A fresh install of Ubuntu Server 12.04 is used so as to have a consistent build environment UN-tarnished by system changes.

-NOTE: Since this is targeted for Ubuntu Server 12.04, these instructions will not coverer how to build the GUI version of YACoin.
-The windows version of the GUI gets much more attention from developers, so if you want to use the GUI, running the Windows version is recommended.
+These instructions are targeted for Ubuntu Server 12.04 and Ubuntu Desktop 12.04, but should be useful for other Linux flavors as well.
+A section for CentOS 6.5 has been added to the bottom.

 NOTE: The makefile for these instructions is found in src/makefile.ubuntu